This section of the Kubernetes documentation aims to help you learn to run

 Using client certificate authentication requires a direct connection from the client to the

-API server with no intervening TLS termination points, which can complicate network architectures.
+API server without any intervening TLS termination points, which can complicate network architectures.

 Group data is embedded in the O value of the client certificate, which means the user's group